-- (1) The officers of the rural land board shall consist of a chair, a vice-chair, and other officers elected from the membership as set forth in the bylaws.
-They shall take office at the first meeting of the rural land board after their election.
+- (1) The officers of the Rural Land Board shall consist of a chair, a vice-chair, and other officers elected from the membership as set forth in the bylaws.
+They shall take office at the first meeting of the Rural Land Board after their election.
 The duties of the officers shall be as specified in the bylaws.
-The rural land board shall determine its own rules and order of business and so provide for keeping a record of its proceedings. - (2) A majority of the voting members of the rural land board, that is seven (7) voting members, shall constitute a quorum for transaction of business at any meeting of the rural land board.
-The acts of a majority of those voting members present at any regular or special meeting of the rural land board shall be the acts of the rural land board, except as provided below:

-- (a) It shall take a vote of eight (8) voting member to: - Propose to the urban county council that section 26-10, relating to criteria to be used to evaluate application for consideration of conservation easements, be changed or amended: - 2.
-Approve, pursuant to section 26-14(2), the purchase of conservation easements; - Approve, pursuant to section 26-18(2)(a), the acceptance of payment for release of a conservation easement which has been included within the urban service area boundary; or - 4.
-Approve, pursuant to section 26-18(3), the release of a conservation easement within the rural services area boundary. - (b) It shall take a vote of seven (7) voting members to adopt bylaws or regulations. - (3) The rural land board shall meet at a minimum on a quarterly basis at a date, place and time to be determined by the board. - (4) The rural land staff shall serve as staff to the rural land board and shall be responsible for coordinating agendas, preparing minutes and handling logistical matters in order to expedite the board's function.
-Within the limits of the funds appropriated by the council in the annual budget, the other offices and agencies of the government shall provide the rural land board, either directly or by contract or agreement, with the facilities, materials, supplies, and staff needed for the conduct of its business.
+The Rural Land Board shall determine its own rules and order of business and so provide for keeping a record of its proceedings. - (2) A majority of the voting members of the Rural Land Board, that is six (6) voting members, shall constitute a quorum for transaction of business at any meeting of the Rural Land Board.
+The acts of a majority of those voting members present at any regular or special meeting of the Rural Land Board shall be the acts of the Rural Land Board, except as provided below: - (a) It shall take a vote of seven (7) voting members to: - 1.
+Propose to the urban county council that Section 26-10, relating to criteria to be used to evaluate Applications for consideration of Conservation Easements, be changed or amended; - 2.
+Approve, pursuant to Section 26-14(2), the purchase of Conservation Easements, - 3.
+Approve, pursuant to Section 26-18(2)(a), the acceptance of payment for release of a Conservation Easement which has been included within the urban service area boundary; or - 4.
+Approve, pursuant to Section 26-18(3), the release of a Conservation Easement within the rural services area boundary. - (b) It shall take a vote of six (6) voting members to adopt bylaws or regulations. - (3) The Rural Land Board shall meet at a minimum on a quarterly basis at a date, place and time to be determined by the Board. - (4) The Rural Land Staff shall serve as staff to the Rural Land Board and shall be responsible for coordinating agendas, preparing minutes and handling logistical matters in order to expedite the Board's function.
+Within the limits of the funds appropriated by the Council in the annual budget, the other offices and agencies of the government shall provide the Rural Land Board, either directly or by contract or agreement, with the facilities, materials, supplies, and staff needed for the conduct of its business.

 Sec.
-26-6. - Board; powers and duties.
+26-6.
+Board; powers and duties

-The rural land board shall, as permitted by law:
+The Rural Land Board shall, as permitted by law: